open/close all folders

 "Zero doesn't mean I'm nothing.
-I'm the everything that is equaled by none!"
+I'm the all that's touched by none!"

 Voiced by: Kinta Futogane

-- Casting a Shadow - One of his special moves cast a shadow and stun his grounded opponent.
-Then Zero steps forward and kick the opponent's ass.
+- Casting a Shadow: One of his special moves uses a shadow and stuns his grounded opponent.
+Then Zero steps forward and kicks the opponent's ass.